 910 BC to 890 BC, Psalm 2: The Agitation of Nations

-This generation is that of the years between 910 BC and 890 BC.
+This generation is from the years 910 BC to 890 BC

 - And [1] he (Abiam) went in all the sins of his father (Roboam) that he had done before him, and his heart was not complete with the Lord, his God, as was the heart of David (the editor of the psalms) his father.